thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 The `TSL` file for Scriptable Pinboards has a specific syntax.

 See the [Parameters](#parameters) section for details about the keywords used in this example.

+You may not see each of these parameters in your own TSL files, depending on whether each variable is explicitly defined.
+For example, if you do not have any filters on your Pinboard, the `filters` parameter does not appear.
+You can add that variable to the TSL file to specify filters for your Pinboard.

 <pre>
 <a href="#pinboard">pinboard</a>: